camptocamp/management-system/docs/how-to-setup-migration-project.md

 In migrated database:

+* all core modules installed in source version have the state `installed`
-* all modules installed in source version have the state `to upgrade`
+* all OCA/specific modules installed in source version have the state `to upgrade`
 * all new core modules to install have the state `to install`

 We can't install/update a module unavailable in target code source.
+And for few modules, we need to play scripts to fix/migrate data before updating modules.

-So, we need to change the state of all modules to `uninstalled`.
+So, we need to change the state of all these modules to non-existing state.
-And then, list in [migration.yml](../odoo/migration.yml) only modules we want to keep.
+And then, we can play our scripts without problems.

+For information, we can no longer set modules to "uninstalled" and install those we want in `migration.yml`, because, in version 12, the `noupdate` flag is used when updating modules, not when installing them.

 _Implementation_: [songs/migration/pre.sql](../odoo/songs/migration/pre.sql)